Welcome to our Online Shop

 YOUR SHOPPING EXPERIENCE

 The personal connections we make with people through pottery are truly important to us, and we've carefully chosen the best online platform for this sale that we can.
-We are hoping to meet the high level of demand at the start of the sale by making a larger group of pots available.
-Having an account with our store is not necessary for check out, but if you'd like to get a head start on making check out easier, you can also create an account at any time.
+Having an account with our store is not necessary for check out, but if you'd like to get a head start on making check out easier and faster, you can create an account at any time.

-***Please note that the availability of the pots you have chosen will be confirmed upon entering checkout; the pots in your cart are not reserved from general availability until you enter the check out process.***
+***Please note that the availability of the pots in your cart can only be confirmed upon completing the checkout process; before that, the pots in your cart are not reserved from general availability***

 SHIPPING AND RETURNS POLICY